aalonsopuig/Xicro-enhanced/README.md

 > **Note:** All original credits to the Xicro authors.
 This fork will be updated as necessary for advanced ROS 2 usage.

+## Changes

+Modified .Xicro_node_preSetup.xicro to add automatic filtering of ROS 2 launch arguments (--ros-args) and to use parse_known_args() for argument parsing, ensuring generated Python nodes are fully compatible with ROS 2 launch files.

 ----
 Original readme: